xuesoso/SOSODE/README.md

 %matplotlib inline
 %qtconsole
 ```
-This will link an instance of jupyter-qtconsole linked to the same ipython kernel and allows inline display of figures.
+This will link an instance of jupyter-qtconsole to ipython kernel and allows inline display of figures.
 You can also save all the interactions as html using the embedded jupyter-qtconsole function.